-Exciting Changes Coming to the Mid-Ohio Valley Sports Hall of Fame’s Display at the Grand Central Mall in Vienna VA.
+The Mid-Ohio Valley Sports Hall of Fame’s New Grand Central Mall Presence

-If you visit the Grand Central Mall occasionally you probably know that the MOVSHofF has showcases there displaying some of the plaques of past inductees into the Mid-Ohio Valley Sports Hall of Fame.
+If you visit the Grand Central Mall occasionally you probably know that the MOVSHofF had showcases there displaying some of the plaques of past inductees into the Mid-Ohio Valley Sports Hall of Fame.
 The Mid-Ohio Valley Sports Hall of Fame has many inductees, so many that it has outgrown its showcase presence at the mall.
-Furthermore, the Grand Central Mall is remodeling, adding new areas and allotting a wall for the Sports Hall of Fame presence.
-Key to the display will be an 18 x 20 framed class picture for EACH of the MOVSHOF classes with names on the pictures.
-Some recent class plaques will also be displayed.
-This is an exciting change.
-When it’s ready an updated picture will be displayed here.
-Right now, this is what can be seen there.
-The MOVSHofF showcases will no longer be on display.
-Plaques can still be viewed in the window at Zide’s Sport Shop in Marietta and within the Parkersburg City Building.
+Furthermore, the Grand Central Mall recently remodeled, adding new areas and allotting a wall for the Sports Hall of Fame presence.
+Key to the display is an 12 x 18 framed class picture for EACH of the MOVSHOF classes with names on the pictures.
+Current committee members who are inductees into the Hall of Fame are represented in the first row of plaques along with the plaque of Bob Zide whose idea it was to create this organization.
+Row 2 and 3 are the most recent classes inducted into the H of F. This is an exciting change.
+The completed wall is shown below.
+The MOVSHofF showcases are no longer on display.
+Plaques can still be viewed in the window at Zide’s Sport Shop in Marietta and within the two cases at the Parkersburg City Building.
 Thanks to all these businesses for allowing the presence of the MOVSHofF.

 THE MID-OHIO VALLEY SPORTS HALL OF FAME IS ANNOUNCING THAT THERE WILL BE NO CLASS INDUCTION BANQUETS IN 2021 DUE TO THE UNCERTAINTY OF THE CORONO-VIRUS PANDEMIC.
 HOPEFULLY NORMAL ACTIVITIES CAN RETURN IN 2022.